nervecentergarage/structured-journalism-developer-community/README.md

 ## About Developers community

-This is one of the open-source repositories to support developers as well as a journalist to be more productive in their workplace.
+This is one of the open-source repositories to support journalist to be more productive in publishing the news articles.
+A group of developers involved in assisting journalist,  by creating and personalizing news snippets to provide enough information as well as to grab reader's attention.

 ## About structured journalism

 This project helps in structuring the content/creating a template(story) on trending topics by customizing the news articles to grab the reader's attention.
-Learn more about [structure journalism](https://github.com/nervecentergarage/structured-journalism-developer-community/wiki/Structured-Journalism-at-DXC-AI-COE-Garages)
+Learn more about [structure journalism](https://github.com/nervecentergarage/structured-journalism-developer-community/wiki/2.-Structured--Journalism-at-DXC-AI-COE-Garages)

 ## How to use this repo